-For example, if you are applying for positions in the food wholesale business but you’ve never worked in that industry, people may look at your background and correctly determine that you’re “not a food guy (or gal, oops..)”.
-You may argue that your experience in wholesale distribution is completely transferrable, but now you’re arguing and you may just be barking up the wrong tree.
+For example, let’s consider that you are applying for positions in the food wholesale business but you’ve never worked in that industry.
+People may look at your background and correctly determine that you’re “not a food guy (or gal, oops..)”.
+You may argue that your experience in wholesale distribution is completely transferrable.
+Unfortunately, now you’re arguing and you may just be barking up the wrong tree.

-So common sense: Go where you’re wanted and appreciated, where you and/or your qualifications/profile will be welcomed, and where people like you are regularly sought out, not screened out.
+So common sense.
+Go where you’re wanted and appreciated.
+Go where you and/or your qualifications/profile will be welcomed.
+And go where people like you are regularly sought out, not screened out.

 Sometimes, though, that just isn’t possible.

-The Barrett Group record for an age discrimination issue stands at age 84 where a CFO reentered the job market after being retired for some years.
-Having the established ability to provide a quick financial turnaround to troubled hospital systems, he was hired for short consulting assignments, three in succession, which turned out so well he was able to retire again within a year.
+The Barrett Group record for an age discrimination issue stands at age 84.
+This is where a CFO reentered the job market after being retired for some years.
+He showed he was able to provide a quick financial turnaround to troubled hospital systems and was hired for short consulting assignments.
+There were three in succession.
+These turned out so well he was able to retire again within a year.

-Sometimes, you can use your race as a positive in the hiring process because you will be seen by HR and Diversity folks as a clear path to hitting their demographic quotas, while the Marketing/PR teams are looking forward to seeing your smiling face on the website and news releases showing pictures of the annual picnic.
-Cynicism aside, I suppose, and I can certainly understand how one might resent being the beneficiary of what results in reverse discrimination, but we live in a complicated world, and our program at The Barrett Group program is designed to help you advance in the real employment market of today.
+Sometimes, you can use your race as a positive in the hiring process.
+This is because you will be seen by HR and Diversity folks as a clear path to hitting their demographic quotas.
+Meanwhile, the Marketing/PR teams are looking forward to seeing your smiling face on the website and news releases showing pictures of the annual picnic.
+Cynicism aside, I suppose, and I can certainly understand how one might resent being the beneficiary of what results in reverse discrimination.
+But we live in a complicated world.
+Our program at The Barrett Group is designed to help you advance in the real employment market of today.